MuhammadA-C/wgu-c482/README.md

 # Overview

 This project was created as a class assignment for WGU, C482.
-This CRUD application was meant to be created for a hypothetical company that needs to be able to manage their inventory.
+This CRUD Inventory Management Application was meant to be created for a hypothetical company that needs to be able to manage their inventory.

 **Project Prompt:** A small manufacturing organization that has outgrown their inventory management system.
 Up to this point,